abornt/documentation/docs/src/app-guide/README.md

 **NOTE:** At the moment Admin Panel is being redesign by UX/UI Designer.
 Once this phase is ready (plan for June 2022) Admin Panel documentation will be here

-So far the Admin Panel consist of the following Package
+So far the Admin Panel consist of the following sections

 - Welcome (Welcome Page, dashboard)
 - Users